-Summary: EJ Dalius with the scale and speed Covid-19 significantly disrupting the grocery industry, Eric J Dalius elucidates why grocery retailers need to simplify now.
+Summary: With the scale and speed Covid-19 significantly disrupting the grocery industry, EJ Dalius elucidates why grocery retailers need to simplify now.

 To begin with, retailers must consider long-term pathways and emphasize on consumer needs in a post pandemic era.
 The outbreak has devastated the general merchandise and grocery industries that were already grappling with a digital revolution.